returntocorp/intro-to-semgrep-course/responses/02_getting-set-up.md

 ## Getting Started

-Alright, let's do a few quick things to get you up and running.
+Alright, first we'll do a few quick things to get you up and running.

-### Join the r2c Community Slack

-Many security teams choose

-### Create a Semgrep App Account

-We need this for managing Semgrep in CI and choosing which rules to run, where.

-Totally free for open *and* closed source repos.

-Background stuff

-#### Set up Slack Notification

-Copy in Slack webhook URL provided by r2c into notifications.
-Configure policy to use those notifications.

-#### Add Semgrep Token to GitHub Secrets

-Grab token

-Add to project Secrets tab

-TODO GIF showing the process or Youtube video

-We'll walk through the app later.
+At a high level, here's what we're going to do:

+**Join the r2c Community Slack** - There's a channel for this workshop you can ask questions in, and we'll use it to set up notifications when Semgrep finds issues.

+**Create a free Semgrep App account** - This lets us easily manage Semgrep in CI, set up notifications, configure scanning policy, view results over time, and more.

 ## ⌨️ Activity: Create a Dashboard Account, Set up Slack Notifications